sammcj/renovate-config/README.md

 }
 ```

-Note: You don't have to do `npm i -D @sammcj/renovate-config`.
+You don't have to do `npm i -D @sammcj/renovate-config` - Renovate fetches it from this GitHub repo automatically.

-Renovate fetches it from this GitHub repo automatically.
+Note: By default my config does auto-merge pin/minor/patch if there isn't a CODEOWNERS file preventing it.

 ## Presets